CorgiStrike/Energy-Anomaly-Detection/README.md

 - Generate a visual graph with marked anomaly points
 - Display a summary report with counts and severity breakdowns
 - Save detected anomalies to a CSV file (`alerts_today.csv`)
-- Support for multiple CSV files as seperate workflows
+- Support for multiple CSV files as separate workflows
 - Account creation with saved CSV files